section-engineering-education/engineering-education/content/articles/generating-randomness-with-chainlink-vrf-using-brownie/index.md

 title: Generating Randomness using Chainlink VRF and Brownie
 description: This article will help the reader understand how to generate random numbers using Chainlink VRF.
 These numbers are secure due to the use of decentralized oracles.
 author: raphael-ndonga
-date: 2022-02-28T00:00:00-06:00
+date: 2022-03-03T00:00:00-10:30
 topics: [Blockchain]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/generating-randomness-with-chainlink-vrf-using-brownie/hero.jpg
     alt: Generating Randomness using Chainlink VRF and Brownie Hero Image
 ---
 The Ethereum blockchain is a deterministic system.
 This means that given the same inputs, the outputs will always be the same.
-<!--more-->
 This system poses some challenges when it comes to generating random numbers.
 You don't want to generate random numbers in a deterministic way.
+<!--more-->
 Hackers could manipulate inputs to generate their desired outputs.
 Chainlink VRF solves this problem by using *decentralized oracles*.

 Oracles link off-chain data (in our case, the random numbers) and connect it to the blockchain.
 Randomness has a variety of use cases.

-They include:
+They may include:
 - Creating and distributing NFTs.
 - Decentralized finance.
 - Marketing campaigns and loyalty rewards.
 - Ordering processes.
-- Blockchain Gaming.
+- Blockchain gaming.
 - Security and authentication.

 ### Goal
-In this article, you will understand how the Chainlink VRF functions and how it can be deployed in smart contracts using brownie.
+In this article, we will understand how the Chainlink VRF functions and how it can be deployed in smart contracts using brownie.

 ### Prerequisites
-To follow along, you need:
+To follow along, the reader will need:
 - A basic understanding of Python and Solidity programming languages.
 - A basic understanding of Brownie API.
 - Brownie Python Virtual Environment installed.
 - Preferably Python3 installed.
 - An IDE such as [Visual Studio Code](https://code.visualstudio.com/) editor.

 ### Getting started
 The first step is to initialize a `brownie` project in the terminal using the command below: